wp-plugins/highlight-post-widget/readme.txt

 == Description ==

 The purpose of this plugin is simple.
-I want to list recents update of my posts with litle notes on it.
-Similiar to default “Recent Post” by Wordpress, but this one sort the post by last modified time.
+I want to list recents update of my posts.
+Similiar to default “Recent Post” by Wordpress, but this one sort the post by last modified time and enable to add a short note about change or update being made.

 For example, I maintaince a “wordpress plugin” and create a post about that plugin.
 When time goes by, that post soon ‘disappeared’ from Home index and neglected by visitor when there are some new post published.

 Recently I release a new version of the plugin and updated the post.
-I want to let the visitors know that there is a new version of the plugin, unfortunately… there is no way I can do except to change it as sticky post and make it listed on the top of Home index.
+When I want to attract visitors that there is a new version of the plugin, unfortunately, there is no way I can do except to change it as sticky post– make it listed on the top of Home index.
 But that not my choice.
-Instead of change it as sticky post, I want to list it on my sidebar and displayed all over my blog.
+I want to list it on my sidebar and displayed all over my blog.
 So I create this plugin for that purpose.

 == Installation ==